Celebrating your unsung impacts

 Limited reach.
 Dr Esmee Hanna’s De Montfort University research on male infertility had unexpected benefits for the men she interviewed.
 Although the impact was restricted to her sample of interviewees, for each of those individuals the impact was huge.
 She has received emails from participants “saying that they appreciated the topic being discussed, that hearing it being talked about made them feel less alone, or that seeing that other men in the research felt the same made them feel they were not the only ones going through this”.

-Dr Wendy Dossett from the University of Chester also struggled with limited reach.
-She is a religious studies scholar studying how people with substance addictions engage with recovery programmes that include the concept of a “higher power”.
+Similarly, Dr Wendy Dossett from the University of Chester is a religious studies scholar studying how people with substance addictions engage with recovery programmes that include the concept of a “higher power”.
 Participants in The Higher Power Project reported how being invited to reflect on and talk about what “higher power” meant to them as part of the research helped to deepen their recovery, and they found reading the project findings about the higher power concepts of others reassuring.
 Dr Dossett said “whatever impacts my research does or doesn’t have for REF, the fact that it has helped and reassured the very people who have generously shared their stories with me means a great deal.”

 Dr Sara MacKian’s AHRC-funded research on Spiritualism at the Open University led to an exhibition in Stoke-on-Trent in which an uncanny coincidence presented itself to one of the visitors.
 Part of the exhibition was a recreation of a living room, with photographs dotted around the room of deceased members of the local community.
 The visitor first noticed that the telephone in the room was the exact same model as a 1980s telephone she had been looking at on eBay the day before, and then noticed a photograph of her grandfather as a baby, which was identical to a photo on her own mantelpiece.
 She walked over to the photo, touched her grandad, and her daughter took a photo.
 When she returned home and looked at the photo, she was surprised to see half of her hand was missing and a wavy line ran right through the centre of the picture.
 It seems a series of events had unfolded which any Spiritualist would naturally put down to the agency of spirit.
 Spiritualists suggest that the spirit often uses repetition to bring attention to its presence and such repetition could be seen to be at work in this lady’s encounter.
 Despite not being a Spiritualist, she interpreted the uncanny experience as a sign that her grandfather wanted to say “goodbye”, so she returned to the living room the next day to do just that.